Prerequisites: Completion of grade 2 in school and a qualifying math score

 Course Length: Typically 3 months

-By popular request, Introduction to Programming with Scratch has been adapted to meet the interests of younger students.
+Scratch Programming for Elementary School Students has been developed to meet the interests of younger students.
 In this course, elementary school students (grades 3 through 5) will be introduced to fundamental programming concepts.
 Students will learn how to create animations, computer games, and interactive projects using Scratch, a graphical programming language developed at MIT.
 At the end of the course, students create their own computer game and share it with their CTYOnline instructor and classmates.
 No previous programming skills are required, but students should be comfortable using a computer and browser, and managing files.
 Students do not need to purchase any software or textbook.

-Students who complete this course should not enroll in Scratch Programming designed for middle school students, which covers similar content.
+Students who complete this course should not enroll in Scratch Programming for Middle School Students because it covers similar content.